-5. Compromising with Clarity
+5. Compromising Clarity in E Color

 The clarity of a diamond determines how well it reflects light.
 It would not make much sense to spend a lot of money on an E-rated stone, only to have low clarity.
 This would mean that it will not be as brilliant or beautiful as the price tag warrants.

 As E color gems are investment-grade, you should consider all aspects to ensure exceptional stone.
 That means choosing a high clarity stone.
 VVS2 clarity or higher will take your diamond from good to extraordinary, ensuring that you have a collection-worthy item that will retain its value over time.

 6. What Carat Weight for E Color?

 Large diamonds show more color.
 Because E color diamonds are colorless, you can pick a large carat without worrying about any hints of yellow becoming evident.
 Stones that weigh more are more valuable as they are even more challenging to come by than smaller gems.
 Therefore, investing in a large carat E color gem will give you a better investment-grade piece.

 When buying an E color diamond, it is essential to remember that it is not just another piece of jewelry but an asset that you can use as a store of value.
 Therefore, you should ensure that its cut, weight, and clarity show it at its best advantage.
 Not compromising on the other factors that make diamonds valuable will ensure that your stone holds its desirability over time.

 7. Pick the Appropriate Setting for E Color